bergie/MidgardAppServerBundle/README.markdown

 ## How it works

-AiP is an application server for PHP applications written in PHP itself.
+AiP is an application server for PHP applications that has been written in PHP itself.
 You can either run it as a full HTTP server, in which situation no regular web server like Apache is needed.
 Or you can set it up to be a FastCGI provider if you run more than just PHP on your server.

-AiP requires the `php-cli` package to run.

 ### Integration with Symfony2